Ground (electricity): Design

 In transmitting antennas a second cause of power wastage is dielectric power losses of the electric field (displacement current) of the antenna passing through the earth to reach the ground wires.
 For antennas near a half-wavelength high (180 electrical degrees) the antenna has a voltage maximum (antinode) near its base, which results in strong electric fields in the earth above the ground wires near the mast where the displacement current enters the ground.
 To reduce this loss these antennas often use a conductive copper ground screen under the antenna connected to the buried ground wires, either lying on the ground or elevated a few feet, to shield the ground from the electric field.

 In a few cases where rocky or sandy soil has too high a resistance for a buried ground, a counterpoise is used.
 This is a radial network of wires similar to that in a buried ground system, but lying on the surface or suspended a few feet above the ground.
-It acts as a capacitor plate, capacitively coupling the feedline to conductive layers of the earth.
+It acts as a capacitor plate, capacitively coupling the feedline to conductive layers of the soil.